 Let’s be transparent: studies have not shown significant improvement in pure muscle strength.

 Grip strength tests showed only minimal improvements but in seniors rather than “young” individuals, averaging from 29.9 kg to 30.5 kg.
-We won’t make any claims about miracles for your weightlifting performance!
+We won’t make any promises about miracles for your weightlifting performance!

 Does NMN affect my recovery and fatigue?

 This is more interesting if you are an “all-category” athlete because study participants reported a better subjective feeling of recovery.
-Scores on the SF-36 questionnaire (which evaluates vitality among other things) improved significantly with NMN.
+The scores on the SF-36 questionnaire (which evaluates vitality among other things) improved significantly with NMN.

 In short, you might feel less fatigue between your training sessions and recover more effectively.
 This is particularly interesting if you are following an intensive training program!